jaco5890/agile/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Setup environments
+- Environment can be changed by modifying the isProduction located in src/constant/environments.ts

+## API calls
+- Currently all "api calls" are being mocked and is reading the data from the mockData folder
+- There are two folders one being services and the other servicesMock, they have the same api's, and can be implented by simply changing the import

 ## Get a fresh project